-The proposed bill, titled the "Visible Identification Standards for Immigration-Based Law Enforcement Act" (referred to as the VISIBLE Act), mandates that covered immigration officers must wear visible identification during public immigration enforcement functions.
-This identification must include the name or initials of their employing agency and their last name or badge number, displayed in a manner that is clearly legible from a distance.
-Additionally, the bill prohibits these officers from wearing face coverings that obscure their identifying information or their face, with exceptions for covert operations or hazardous conditions.
+The proposed bill, titled the "Visible Identification Standards for Immigration-Based Law Enforcement Act," mandates that covered immigration officers must wear visible identification during public immigration enforcement activities.
+This identification must include the officer's last name and agency name in a clearly legible format, visible from at least 25 feet away.
+Additionally, the bill prohibits these officers from wearing face coverings that obscure their identity or impair visibility, with exceptions for covert operations or hazardous conditions.
 The State Board of Immigration Enforcement is tasked with investigating complaints regarding violations of these requirements and ensuring compliance.

 Statutes affected: S 316 Filed: 943.1718